 Complementary goods are those goods which sold together or are sold in a group.
 Need for one good results in need of another good.
 Therefore, the producers of goods are also the same.

-Examples of complementary goods are mobile phones, chargers and earphones, shoes and protection sprays, Movies, popcorns, and cold drinks, games and games’ consoles, bottled water and flights, etc.
+Examples of complementary goods are mobile phones, chargers and earphones, shoes and protection sprays, Movies, popcorn, cold drinks, games and games consoles, bottled water, flights, etc.

 #9.
 Superior Goods

-Superiors goods are the goods which take up the maximum portion of a person’s income.
-The biggest portion of a person’s income goes in buying superior goods.
+Superiors goods are the goods that take up the maximum portion of a person’s income.
+The biggest portion of a person’s income goes into buying superior goods.
 These goods are usually expensive and are high in quality.

 Examples of this type of goods are specialty foods, air transportation, luxury cars, luxury services like a foot massage, spa, products like gold and diamond jewelry, expensive entertainment tickets like opera tickets, etc.